 The curriculum is delivered through structured lessons in the hall or using the playground or field.
 PE is timetabled to ensure availability of these areas and resources.
 PE is taught throughout the year, but not all areas are covered each term (see above for long term plan).
-Planning is undertaken by class teachers or sports coaches, using relevant schemes of work i.e. BT TOPS cards, Val Sabin, theme based, where appropriate.
+Planning is undertaken by our sports coach and PE coordinators and shared with class teaches at the beginning of each academic year.
 Swimming takes place in Year 4 for a period of 10 weeks.
 The planning of these sessions is undertaken by both a qualified swimming instructor and class teacher in collaboration.

-The residential visits throughout the year include Kingswood- Year 2, Condover- Year 4, Arthog- PPG Year 5's and Year 6.
+The residential visits throughout the year include Coalbrookdale- Year 2, Arthog-Year 6.
 They all offer outdoor adventurous activities including orienteering, gorge walking, canoeing, rock climbing, hill walking etc. Through these visits we are able to meet many of the requirements of the Outdoor and Adventurous Activities aspect of Physical Education.